mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-oauth-resource-token-resp.md

 # Introduction

 OAuth 2.0 defines a framework in which clients request access tokens from authorization servers and present them to resource servers.
-In deployments where multiple resources (or APIs) are involved, the Resource Indicators for OAuth 2.0 {{RFC8707}} specification introduced a `resource` request parameter that allows clients to indicate the protected resource for which the token is intended.
+In deployments where multiple protected resources (or APIs) are involved, the Resource Indicators for OAuth 2.0 {{RFC8707}} specification introduced a `resource` request parameter that allows clients to indicate the resource(s) for which the token is intended to be used which an authorization server can use to audience-restrict the issued access token.

-However, {{RFC8707}} does not require the authorization server to return any confirmation of the resource to which the access token applies (audience).
+However, {{RFC8707}} does not require the authorization server to return any confirmation of the resource(s) to which the access token applies (audience).
 When an authorization request includes one or more `resource` parameters, the authorization server can exhibit a range of behaviors depending on its capabilities and policy configuration.

 An authorization server MAY: